datalad-handbook/book/docs/usecases/HCP_dataset.rst

 Step-by-Step
 ^^^^^^^^^^^^

+Dataset creation with ``datalad addurls``
+"""""""""""""""""""""""""""""""""""""""""

 .. index:: ! datalad command; addurls

-The :command:`datalad addurls` (:manpage:`datalad-addurls` manual) allows to create (and update) DataLad datasets from a list of URLs.
+The :command:`datalad addurls` command (:manpage:`datalad-addurls` manual)
+allows to create (and update) DataLad datasets from a list of URLs.
 By supplying a ``.csv`` file that contains an S3 download link, a subject ID, a file name, and a version specification per file in the HCP dataset, :command:`datalad addurls` can download these files and create datasets to